 - Receive a training or job offer related to your major area of study.

-- Establish a curricular requirement for work authorization using one of three options:
+- Establish a curricular requirement for work authorization.

 - Maintain full-time enrollment or receive authorized reduce course load for the semester of CPT.

 - Attend a CPT Seminar either in person or view the Understanding CPT¬†powerpoint online.

 - Meet with the Office of Cooperative Education and Internship Placement¬†¬†to learn about Co-Op opportunities or talk with your academic department for work-related degree requirements

 - Obtain an offer letter from your potential employer.
 Letter must include name and address of the employer, job description, dates of employment and how many hours per week you will work.

 - Meet with your academic, dissertation, or Co-Op advisor to review your job offer to